ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ![Sound Levels Window in Video Playback Mode](/assets/img/sound-levels.jpg "Sound Levels Window in Video Playback Mode"){: width="360px"}

 A meter in the Sound Levels Window will show the currently selected source's volume level.
 You can adjust this with the slider.
 When a Skype call is in progress, you can also adjust its levels with the Sound Levels Window.
 [More on Skype Interviews later in this manual.](../011-remote-guests-via-skype) When sharing your screen, you'll also see a sound level adjustment for System Audio.

+Each audio channel (microphone, movie audio, Skype, and System Audio) can be muted using the Sound Level window's <samp>MUTE</samp> buttons.
+These mute setting will be saved in the Scene.
+For example, you may have a Skype guest online, but only unmute the Skype guest's audio in particular Scenes.

 ### How Ecamm Live Deals with Audio